 How do overdrafts and bounced checks happen?

 When you write a check, use your debit card to make a purchase, withdraw money from an ATM or make an automatic bill payment for more than the amount in your checking account, you overdraw your account.
 The bank has the choice to either pay the amount or not.
 If the bank pays even though you don’t have the money in your account, you may be charged an "overdraft" fee.
-If the bank returns your check without paying it, you may be charged a "bounced-check" or "nonsufficient funds" fee.
-In addition, the person or company that you wrote the check to--for example, a store, your landlord, or the phone company--may charge you a "returned-check" fee in addition to the fee your bank charges you.
+If the bank returns your check or ACH item without paying it, and you have a Consumer Account, we will not charge a “nonsufficient funds” fee.
+For Non-Consumer Accounts, we may charge a “nonsufficient funds” fee for each NSF Item we return unpaid.
+Additionally, the person or company that you wrote the check to--for example, a store, your landlord, or the phone company--may charge you a "returned-check" fee in addition to the fee your bank may charge you.

 How can you avoid overdraft and bounced check fees?